 Statutory basis: The Patents Act § 77 and the Order on Patents §§ 93-99.
 The purpose of these guidelines is to ensure that requirements for validation of European patents in Denmark are met correctly.

-The period for validation is 3 months beginning with the date on which the European Patent Office (EPO) granted the patent or reached the decision to maintain the patent in amended/revised form.
+The period for validation is 3 months; commencing on the date on which the European Patent Office (EPO) granted the patent or reached the decision to maintain the patent as amended.

-Example: When the European Patent Office has granted a patent on 8 May 2012, validation must occur before 8 August 2012.
+Example: When the European Patent Office has granted a patent on 8 May 2012, validation must occur no later than 8 August 2012.

 In accordance with the Patents Act § 72, it is possible to apply for re-establishment of the patent in the event that the absolute deadline of 3 months is exceeded.

 Pursuant to the Patents Act § 77, a patent granted by the EPO in English is accepted for validation in Denmark upon receipt of the claims, which must be translated into Danish.A patent granted by the EPO in German or French is accepted for validation in Denmark by filing a Danish translation of the claims and a Danish or English translation of the patent.